 Agreed way to toxic an envirament.
 Senior Management is lazy, rude, lying, and non caring.

 Very little training provided.
 Just given radios and scanners and figure it out on your own.
 Depts not organized or managed efficiently.
 A lot of wasted time and hiding from customers was acceptable by management and dealer.
 If you complained or suggested organizing tasks and team effort, expect to be singled out.
 Very unorganized, poor customer service, staff hide from customers.
 Zero management support.

 Answered Jun 22, 2022

-What is the interview process like at Canadian Tire Corporation Ltd?
+What is a typical day like for you at Canadian Tire Corporation Ltd?